miguelcoria94/JustStocks/frontend/README.old.md

 Check to see if your Redux dev tools was successfully connected and if there is a `store` on the `window` in your browser's dev tools console.

-You can ignore the "Store does not have a valid reducer" error.
-This error is a result of not passing in anything into the `rootReducer`'s `combineReducer`.

 Try to dispatch an action from your browser's dev tools console.
 Make sure to include a `type` key in the action that you dispatch.